Skip to main content

 Berufsunfähigkeitsversicherung (BU, disability insurance) pays a pension if you cannot work in your profession.

 Approximately one in four workers in Germany becomes unable to work before reaching retirement age [2].
-State Erwerbsminderungsrente (reduced earning capacity pension) covers on average 35% of last gross income and is only paid when completely unable to work more than 3 hours per day in any job [3].
+Mental illness is the most common cause, regardless of profession type.
+State Erwerbsminderungsrente (reduced earning capacity pension) covers on average 35% of last gross income (full pension averaged €1,059 per month in 2023) and is only paid when completely unable to work more than 3 hours per day in any job [3].

 State ErwerbsminderungsrenteBU